IBIC/rmake/README.md

 To distinguish the options to `rmake` from options to the underlying `make` call we use the convention that lowercase flags are passed to the underlying `make` call, and uppercase flags are passed to `rmake`.

+`qsub` won't accept job names that start with a number, so `rmake` automatically prepends "s" to IDs that start with a number.

 ## `rmake` options